5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

 share-img: /aassets/img/post2/artithumb.png
 tags: [threathunting, sdlc, supplychain]
 comments: true
+toc: true
 ---

 This collection of advice is aimed to improve the detection of dependency confusion and typo-squatting attacks at enterprise, where response to such a thing can be tricky due to scale or fragmentation.

 ##### Agenda
 Background
 The problem
 Additional problems
 Solutions
 Tips, tricks, tools for threat hunters and red teams

 #### background